Ink Business Strategy for 2026

 The 2026 Chase Ink Card Lineup

-Chase currently offers three main Ink business cards, each designed for different spending profiles.
+Chase currently offers four main Ink business cards, each designed for different spending profiles.
 Understanding their differences is the first step to building an effective Ink strategy.

-Start with the Ink Business Preferred.
-At 90,000 Ultimate Rewards points, it typically offers the largest sign-up bonus in the Ink family.
-More importantly, the Ink Preferred is the only Ink card that has direct access to Chase’s transfer partners.
+Consider the Ink Business Preferred.
+Its current offer is 100,000 Ultimate Rewards points after the required spend.
+More importantly, Ink Preferred has direct access to Chase’s transfer partners.
 If you do not hold a Sapphire card, the Ink Preferred is your gateway to transferring UR points to airlines like United, Hyatt, Southwest, and others.

 The $8,000 minimum spend in 3 months is higher than the other Ink cards, so make sure you have the spending capacity before applying.
 If your business has significant monthly expenses (advertising, shipping, SaaS subscriptions), this should be manageable.

 The Ink Business Cash earns 5x points at office supply stores, on internet and cable services, and on phone services (up to $25,000 per year in combined purchases).
-This card has no annual fee and provides a 75,000-point sign-up bonus for $6,000 in spend.
+This card has no annual fee.
+The current offer is $1,000 cash back after $8,000 in purchases in the first 4 months, subject to Chase’s bonus decision.

 The 5x categories are particularly valuable because office supply stores sell gift cards for many retailers, including Amazon.
 Purchasing gift cards at office supply stores on the Ink Cash effectively earns you 5x on those purchases.
 This is a well-known and widely used strategy.